Las Vegas - GoVegasGuide

 If you’re planning to do outdoor activities in September, be sure to keep an eye on the weather and pack accordingly (sunhats, cold water, sunscreen, electrolytes, etc.).
 You’ll want to do outdoor activities early in the morning (ideally before 9am) or after the sun sets.

-Top 5 Things To Do In September
+Top 5 Things To Do This September

 There are so many fun things to do in Las Vegas year-round, but here are our top recommendations this month: